 Dental or medical procedures can lead to bacteremia.
 During dental procedures (as during tooth cleaning by a dental hygienist), bacteria living on the gums may become dislodged and enter the bloodstream.
-Bacteremia may also occur when catheters are inserted into the bladder or tubes are inserted into the digestive or urinary tract.
+Bacteremia may also occur when catheters are inserted into the bladder or tubes are inserted into the digestive tract or urinary tract.
 Bacteria may be present in the area where the catheter or tube has been inserted (such as the bladder or intestine).
 So even though sterile techniques are used, these procedures may move bacteria into the bloodstream.
-Surgical treatment of infected wounds, abscesses, and pressure sores can dislodge bacteria from the infected site, causing bacteremia.
+Surgical treatment of infected wounds, abscesses (collections of pus), and pressure sores can dislodge bacteria from the infected site, causing bacteremia.

 Injecting recreational drugs can cause bacteremia because the needles used are usually contaminated with bacteria, and people often do not properly clean their skin.

 Usually, bacteremia that results from ordinary events, such as dental procedures, is temporary and causes no symptoms.
 Bacteremia that results from other conditions may cause fever.
 If people with bacteremia have fever, a rapid heart rate, shaking chills, low blood pressure, gastrointestinal symptoms (such as abdominal pain, nausea, vomiting, and diarrhea), rapid breathing, and/or become confused, they probably have sepsis, severe sepsis, or septic shock Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more .